fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

     - Addressed a reported issue where the remaining turns displayed in the “Town is in Unrest” menu were not consistent with the actual number of turns remaining.
     - The Civiolopedia entry for Prussia's Unique Infrastructure "Staatseisenbahn" now displays correctly.
     - Xerxes banner art has been updated.
-    - Applied more historically accurate icons to Han’s Shi Dafu and Ming’s Mandarin.
+    - Applied more historically accurate icons to Han's Shi Dafu and Ming's Mandarin.
     - The Commander Promotion menu now displays correctly in windowed mode.

 ## **Narrative**